 IT projects don't fail suddenly.
 They fail in slow motion — and the warning signs live in your team's communication data weeks before anyone raises a flag.
+They often show small signs of drift first — slower responses, repeated follow-ups, silence, and changing communication patterns.

 We built project governance to track deliverables — scope, budget, milestones.
 But the conditions under which delivery becomes impossible go entirely unmonitored.